-As more fully discussed in "Management - Conflicts of Interest," if any of our executive officers or directors becomes aware of a business combination opportunity that falls within the line of business of any entity to which he or she has then-existing fiduciary or contractual obligations, he or she may be required to present such business combination opportunity to such entity prior to presenting such business combination opportunity of such entity prior to presenting such business combination opportunity to such entity prior to presenting such business or contractual obligations that may take priority over their duties to us.
+As more fully discussed in "Management - Conflicts of Interest," if any of our executive officers or directors becomes aware of a business combination opportunity that falls within the line of business of any entity to which he or she has then-existing fiduciary or contractual obligations, he or she may be required to present such business combination opportunity to such entity prior to presenting such business combination opportunity to us.
+All of our executive officers currently have certain relevant fiduciary duties or contractual obligations that may take priority over their duties to us.
 We believe, however, that the fiduciary duties or contractual obligations of our officers and directors will not materially affect our ability to complete our initial business combination.